DISCLAIMER: The M*A*S*H characters are

 He stands, pulls Margaret up

 after him.
-Bussing Elsie on the cheek,
+Bussing Elsie on the cheek, he says, "You're the greatest, you

-he says, "You're the greatest, you know that."
-He slips her a bill, doesn't wait for the
+know that."
+He slips her a bill, doesn't wait for the change.

 "Oh, you sweet talker,

 you."
 She grins at Margaret.
 "Go on, honey.
-But watch out for this one.
-He could charm the rattles off a snake."
+But watch out for this

-worry her even though it's true.
+it doesn't worry her even though it's true.

-"I know that look.
-Quit thinking, Margaret.
+thinking, Margaret.
 Just walk."
-And he pulls her out of the diner and out to
+And he pulls her out of the diner and out

-the parking lot.
-"We'll take my
+to the parking lot.
+"We'll take my car?"

 "Mine's closer."